Lust-Interactive/EternalDamnationWiki/data/mechanics/alliance.md

 ### Final Notes:
 - Players cannot create an Alliance, only join an existing Alliance.
 - An Alliance Chat tab is available for talking with all online members of the same Alliance.
+- Acronyms are not to be confused with Body Odor, Erectile Dysfunction and Alcoholics Anonymous.